 The advantage of drip marketing is that allows you segment and contact groups of prospects based on their interest in a single type of home.
 When a buyer expresses an interest in a home in the $750K to $1.5 million dollar range, you can be confident that a $3 million home will have limited interest to them.

 Drip emails are sent automatically saving you the drudgery of one off correspondence.
 The average drip marketing queue for a luxury property is eight to ten emails in length.
 Drip marketing emails work best when personalized with a name.
 Names, as well as other information, can be setup to auto populate your campaigns emails. (tip: don’t make the mistake I did and get their first name from their email address then address them by their name in the email, only do it if they have given you that information).
 Drip marketing can be used to move buyers along the buyer's journey.
 By providing home buyers requested information you reduce unsubscribes and position your homes as the best choice.
 Keeping an eye on your analytics and giving people information that is of interest to them will lead to fewer unsubscribes and greater sales.

 Sending too many drip emails without a specific goal that may or may not match your prospect's decision-making process will cause unsubscribes and spam complaints(not good).

 However, a well thought out drip campaign will tell a story about the home you're trying to sell, promote your community, and get subscribers back to your website so that you can strengthen your value proposition.
 Writing audience specific emails that speak to each of your audience segments will encourage a positive reaction from your subscribers.

-If you haven't already, I strongly encourage you to go through our FREE Real Estate Virtual Reality Crash Course.
+If you haven't already, I strongly encourage you to go through our free guide on using virtual reality to build and sell luxury real estate.
 It's packed full of useful information and it's applicable to anyone involved with the design, development, and marketing of the built environment.